-CONCEPT OF A SEVERE ACCIDENT MANAGEMENT PROGRAMME
+CONCEPT OF AN ACCIDENT MANAGEMENT PROGRAMME

+2.8.
+An accident management programme consists of all activities and processes developed and undertaken by an operating organization to meet the requirements set out in paras 2.1 to 2.7 for the prevention and mitigation of accidents.
+Severe accident management programmes are focused solely on mitigation of severe accidents.
+More detailed recommendations on severe accident management programmes are provided in in Section 3 of this Safety Guide.

-- 2.6.
-A severe accident management programme should be developed and implemented for the prevention and mitigation of severe accidents, irrespective of the core damage frequency and fission product release frequency considered in the design. - 2.7.
-The severe accident management programme should be developed and maintained consistent with the plant design and its current configuration.
-The severe accident management programme should be periodically reviewed and revised where appropriate to reflect the changes of plant configuration, operating experience, including major lessons identified, and new results from relevant research. - 2.8.
-The severe accident management programme should address all modes and states of operation and all fuel locations, including the spent fuel pool, and should take into account possible combinations of events that could lead to an accident.
-It should also consider extreme external hazards5 that could result in significant damage to the infrastructure on the site or off the site. - 2.9.
-For a multi-unit nuclear power plant site on which several units are co-located, the severe accident management programme should consider concurrent severe accidents on multiple units. - 2.10.
+2.9.
+An accident management programme should be developed and implemented for the prevention and mitigation of severe accidents, irrespective of the frequency of accident sequences and of fission product releases considered in the design.

+2.10.
+The accident management programme should be developed and maintained consistent with the plant design and its current configuration.
+The accident management programme should be periodically reviewed and revised where appropriate to reflect the changes of plant configuration, operating experience, including major lessons identified, and new results from relevant research.
+For example, the periodic review of the accident management programme may be accomplished as part of the periodic safety review for the plant [11].

+2.11.
+The accident management programme should address all modes and states of operation and all fuel locations, including the spent fuel pool, and should take into account possible combinations of events that could lead to an accident.
+It should also consider external hazards more severe than those considered for the design, derived from the site hazard evaluation, that could result in significant damage to the infrastructure on the site or off the site which hinder actions needed to prevent imminent significant degradation of the fuel rods or to mitigate significant fuel rod degradation(see para.
+5.8F of SSR-2/1 (Rev. 1) [3]).

+2.12.
 A structured top-down approach should be used to develop the accident management guidance.
-This approach should begin with the objectives and strategies followed by measures to implement the strategies and finally result in procedures and guidelines, and should cover both the preventive and the mitigatory domains.
-Figure 1 illustrates the top down approach to accident management.
+This approach should begin with the objectives, including the identification of plant challenges and plant vulnerabilities, and the strategies, followed by measures to implement the strategies.
+In combination these strategies and measures should include consideration of plant capabilities.
+Finally, procedures and guidelines should be developed to implement these strategies and measures.
+Accident management guidance should cover both the preventive and the mitigatory domains.
+Figure 1 illustrates the top-down approach to accident management.

-5 Extreme external hazards are external hazards of a level more severe than those considered for the design, derived from the site hazard evaluation.